davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Got tapes from Roscoe.

 Bev got married?

+Saw Hoodoo Gurus and Tom Cochrane at UT.

 Took my last Greyhound bus--theere was one open seat and the guy sitting next to it told me he'd kill me if I sat there.